-1-800-499-0027-Maine Office of Substance Abuse and Mental Health Services Information and Resource Center, to receive information about treatment services.
+1-800-499-0027 -- Maine Office of Substance Abuse and Mental Health Services Information and Resource Center, to receive information about treatment services.

-1-800-662-HELP-Referral for Alcohol and Substance Abuse Services.
+1-800-662-HELP - Referral for Alcohol and Substance Abuse Services

-The University of Maine System does not discriminate on the grounds of race, color, religion, sex, sexual orientation, including transgender status and gender expression, national origin, citizenship status, age, disability, genetic information or veterans status in employment, education, and all other programs and activities.
-The following person has been designated to handle inquiries regarding non-discrimination policies: Campus Equal Opportunity Director or Director, Equal Opportunity Center of Excellence, 39 Exeter Street, Portland, ME 04101; voice (207) 780-4709, TTY 711 Maine Telecommunications Relay Service (MERS).
+The University of Maine System is an EEO/AA employer, and does not discriminate on the grounds of race, color, religion, sex, sexual orientation, transgender status, gender expression, national origin, citizenship status, age, disability, genetic information or veteran's status in employment, education, and all other programs and activities.
+The following person has been designated to handle inquiries regarding non-discrimination policies: Director of Equal Opportunity, 101 Boudreau Hall, University of Maine, Orono, ME 04469-5754, 207.581.1226, TTY 711 (Maine Relay System).